Entertainment / THINGS TO DO

 Outside the Chino Valley

-●A fall fest with carnival rides, inflatables, food, craft vendors, petting zoo, pony rides, bumper cars and pumpkin painting will be 11 a.m. to 5 p.m.
-Saturday, Oct.
-12 at Ontario Town Square, 224 N. Euclid Ave.
-Silverados, a country, rock, and top 40 band will perform.
-Mexican-American performer Stephanie Cuevas, known as “Steffy,” will sing a blend of country, rock and traditional Mexican music.
-Information: ontariotownsquare.com.
+●A fall fest with carnival rides, inflatables, food, craft vendors, petting zoo, pony rides, bumper cars and pumpkin painting will be 11 a.m. to 5 p.m. today (Oct.
+12) at Ontario Town Square, 224 N. Euclid Ave.
+Silverados, a country, rock and top 40 band will perform.

-●The Ontario Chaffey Community Show Band will present a free performance called “Musica Caliente” with a selection of Latin music featuring Grammy-nominated trumpeter Bobby Rodriguez and renowned percussionist Homero Chavez at 7:30 p.m.
+●The Ontario Chaffey Community Show Band will present a free performance called “Musica Caliente” with a selection of Latin music, 7:30 p.m.
 Monday, Oct.
-14 at the newly renovated Gardiner W. Spring Auditorium at Chaffey High campus, 1245 N. Euclid Ave.
-Information: director Gabe Petrocelli at 226-5748 or email gabe@showband.net.
+14 at Gardiner W. Spring Auditorium at Chaffey High campus, 1245 N. Euclid Ave.
+Information: director Gabe Petrocelli at 226-5748.

-●Pumpkin Nights will arrive at the Fairplex in Pomona, 5:30 to 10:30 p.m.
-Thursday, Oct.
-10 to Sunday, Nov.
-3. The Halloween season display features seven themed villages.
-The venue is closed on Halloween, Thursday, Oct.
+●Pumpkin Nights has arrived at the Fairplex in Pomona, 5:30 to 10:30 p.m. and will continue to Sunday, Nov.
+3. The venue is closed Thursday, Oct.
 31.

 General admission is $20 with discounts for children and seniors.